adonisjs/drive-s3/instructions.md

 ## Define config

 Once you define the disk inside the contracts file.
-The TypeScript will automatically validate the drive config file and will force to define the config for the disk.
+The TypeScript will automatically validate the drive config file and will force you to define the config for the disk as well.

-So just open the `config/drive.ts` and follow the compile instructions.
+Open the `config/drive.ts` and paste the following code snippet inside it.

 ```ts
 {